Ayuo Takahashi: Music

+Ayuo's music "Eurasian Tango", was choreographed by Martin Lawrance of the Richard Alston Dance Company in England.

 Lyrics

-Ayuo's lyrics are often about difficulties in human relationship, especially between different cultures, and between men and women.
-His lyrics often include scientific, literary or historical references.
-He often uses texts by philosophers from Japan, Middle East, and Europe, such as Dogen, Rumi, Kazantzakis, and others.
+Ayuo's lyrics are often about difficulties in human relationships, especially between different cultures and between men and women.
+His lyrics often include scientific, literary, or historical references.
+He often uses texts by philosophers from Japan, the Middle East, and Europe, such as Dogen, Rumi, Kazantzakis, and others.
 Two of his music-theater compositions are based on a medieval Japanese Noh play by Zeami.
 Another music-theater composition is based on the story "Blue Eyes, Black Hair" by Marguerite Duras.
-There are also compositions based on mythic themes, such as the story of Pele and Hi'iaka from Hawaii, and story of the Sun god from ancient India.
-Ayuo often writes on the liner notes of his CDs that he was influenced by the scholar of world myths and comparative religion, Joseph Campbell.
+There are also compositions based on mythic themes, such as the stories of Pele and Hi'iaka from Hawaii and the story of the Sun god from ancient India.
+Ayuo often writes on the liner notes of his CDs that he was influenced by the scholars of world myths and comparative religion, Joseph Campbell and Carl Jung.